Yasser-R/v1-payment-api/source/includes/_transactions.md

 }
 ```

 Look up a particular transaction by its ID (Either Sender's or Recipient's.
 Read about transaction IDs [here](#how-transactions-work).)
-Either an OAuth access token can be supplied, or application key and secret.
+Either an OAuth access token can be supplied, or if your API application facilitated this transaction, you can supply an application key and secret instead.

-<aside class="reminder">This endpoint [requires](#authentication) an OAuth access token with the `Transactions` scope.</aside>
+<aside class="reminder">This endpoint can take either an [an OAuth access token](#authentication) with the `Transactions` scope or an API application's `client_id` and `client_secret`.</aside>

 ### HTTP Request
 To fetch a transaction which belongs to the authorized user: